hankfanchiu/chime/README.md

 [Chime.audio][chime] is a web application for users to stream and share music.

-Inspired by SoundCloud, Chime allows users to upload their own tracks, create playlists, and discover music by other artists.
+Inspired by SoundCloud, Chime allows users to upload their own audio tracks, create playlists, and discover music by other artists.

 Chime is a personal project by Hank Fanchiu.